onofflink/documentation/pages/mydoc/mydoc_twooscoops.md

 ├── <django_project_root>/
 ```

-`EADME.md, docs/ directory, manage.py, .gitignore, requirements.txt files, and other high-level files that are required for deployment and running the project.`
+`README.md, docs/ directory, manage.py, .gitignore, requirements.txt files, and other high-level files that are required for deployment and running the project.`

-`he settings module and base URLConf (urls.py) are placed.
+`The settings module and base URLConf (urls.py) are placed.
 This must be a valid Python package containing an __init__.py module. `

 ```diff
 + example of this